We Don't Need to Whisper

 We Don't Need to Whisper is the debut studio album by the American rock band Angels & Airwaves.
 Recorded at Neverpants Ranch in San Diego, California, and produced by guitarist and vocalist Tom DeLonge, the album was released on May 23, 2006, through Geffen Records.
 In February 2005, DeLonge, who wanted to spend more time with his family, quit Blink-182 after months of heated exchanges and increasing tension within the trio and spent three weeks in isolation, contemplating his life, career, and future in music.

 Inspired by personal crises and global events, We Don't Need to Whisper was conceptualized as DeLonge taught himself to play instruments and created his own home studio.
 He recruited his longtime friend and guitarist David Kennedy of Box Car Racer, as well as drummer Atom Willard and bassist Ryan Sinn to form Angels & Airwaves, who were primarily inspired by arena rock groups such as U2 and the Police.
 DeLonge's later public statements regarding the band's music prompted media interest and concern from his relatives and family.

 We Don't Need to Whisper peaked at number four on the Billboard 200 and has since sold nearly 800,000 copies.
 Three of the four singles released in promotion of the album reached the top 20 on the Modern Rock Tracks chart, with "The Adventure" peaking at number five.
-It received largely mixed reviews from music critics, many who celebrated the album's obvious musical influences but found its contents rather pretentious.
+It received largely mixed reviews from music critics, many of whom celebrated the album's obvious musical influences but found its contents rather pretentious.
 A documentary film based on the recording process of the album and early history of the band, Start the Machine, was released in 2008.
 It was their only album to feature bassist Ryan Sinn.